-Reporting Information: Virtual rounds are every morning at 9 am at http://bit.ly/JeffPCsignout
+Reporting Information: Virtual rounds are every morning at 9 am at bit.ly/JeffPCsignout

-• Didactic lectures: Thursday AM from 9-12 on above link.
+• Didactic lectures: Thursday 9 am - 12 pm (time permitting) at bit.ly/geripaldidactic

 Palliative Care is specialized medical care for people with serious illnesses.
 This type of care is focused on providing patients with relief from symptoms, pain, and stress of a serious illness-whatever the diagnosis.
 The goal is to improve quality of life for both the patient and the family.
 Palliative care is provided by a team of doctors, nurses, and other specialists who work with a patient's other doctors to provide an extra layer of support.
 Palliative Care is appropriate at any age and at any stage of serious illness, and can be provided together with curative treatment.
 Palliative Care can aid in coordinating challenging care decisions regarding the use of life-prolonging treatments, matching treatment options to patient goals, navigating complex family dynamics, and alleviating difficult to manage symptoms.
 Residents on this rotation will complete palliative care consults on patients hospitalized with a variety of medical illnesses.